How to Help a Clonazepam Addict

-Clonazepam (brand name: Klonopin) is a prescription tranquilizer used to treat seizures and panic disorder.
+Clonazepam (brand name: Klonopin) is a prescription tranquilizer used to treat seizures and panic disorders.
 It falls within the class of drugs known as benzodiazepines, which are known for their sedating effects.

-Taking clonazepam without following prescription guidelines can result in a number of risky consequences–including addiction, dependence, and dangerous dangerous secondary effects.
-In fact, nearly one million emergency department visits involved benzodiazepines (such as clonazepam) from 2005 to 2011, according to the Substance Abuse and Mental Health Administration (SAMHSA).
+Taking clonazepam without following prescription guidelines can result in a number of risky consequences—including addiction, dependence, and dangerous secondary effects.
+In fact, nearly one million emergency department visits involved benzodiazepines such as clonazepam from 2005 to 2011, according to the Substance Abuse and Mental Health Administration (SAMHSA).

 Fortunately, recovery is possible.
 Treatment for clonazepam abuse should be professionally monitored.
 It can take place in a residential facility or as part of an outpatient treatment program, depending on your needs.

 Clonazepam is classified as a Schedule IV substance by the Drug Enforcement Agency.
-This means that it has a known and accepted medical use, but still has a risk of physical or psychological dependence.
+This means that it has a known and accepted medical use, but it still carries a risk of physical or psychological dependence.

 In 2011, U.S. forensic laboratories found clonazepam involved in 10,686 cases, with increasing numbers through 2012.
 Abuse of this drug can have serious consequences, and proper treatment is an important step toward recovery.

-When taken as prescribed, clonazepam can be a very therapeutic medication, with minimal health risks.
-When abused in higher or more frequent doses, however, the drug can have dangerous side effects.
+When taken as prescribed, clonazepam can be a very therapeutic medication with minimal health risks.
+When it is abused in higher or more frequent doses, however, the drug can have dangerous side effects.

 Physical Signs and Symptoms